 What is Hamburg’s specialty?

 Other than, of course, the hamburger.
-The specialties of the city revolve around fish, especially herring, salmon, and dab, which seems logical.
+The specialities of the city revolve around fish, especially herring, salmon, and dab, which seems logical.
 It is also a good place to get crab and shrimp.
 You also have to taste Matjes, salted and preserved herring with a unique taste and tender texture.
 Or Bismarckhering, herring marinated in vinegar.

 Which hotel to choose in Hamburg?